tare1914/Datasyn/working_on_cybele_computers.md

 pip list
 ```

+Pytorch is already installed on the computers and it should work out of the box with the GPU.
+Just launch python with "python3" in the terminal.

 ## Working remote
 You can access the computer from your home computer/laptop by using ssh.
 To connect, you can connect to the following adress: